 Hello everyone and welcome to Barcelona.
-I am a passionate historian and an expert world traveler.
-Born in Naples (Italy), after completing a BA in History, I have traveled extensively around the world and have lived in London, Dubai, Berlin and São Paulo.
-Barcelona has had a special place in my heart since spending 6 months on an Erasmus project.
-So what are you waiting fo...
-More
+I am a passionate historian and expert world traveler.
+After completing a BA in History, I have traveled extensively around the world.
+I have worked in 5 different countries and visited about 65.
+Barcelona has had a special place in my heart since I spent 6 months on an Erasmus project.

 The end of the XIX and the beginning of the XX century is an extremely significant period for the city of Barcelona.
 An unparalleled economic growth, feed by huge profits made in the Spanish colonies of America, is changing the “Condal” city landscape.